Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 This island was originally much larger at around 60m in height, but using convict labor this was reduced to its current 27.5m.
 This was to accommodate early sailors as their ship’s sails would lose all wind when they passed behind the large island.

 By just walking around Newcastle, you will most likely get a view of Nobbys Lighthouse.
-These large white walls are a fantastic place to start ticking off things to do in Newcastle list.
+These large white walls are a fantastic place to start ticking off your Newcastle bucket list.

 📍 Google Maps | Hours: 24 Hours Open daily

-Newcastle Breakwall is easily visited after Nobbys Lighthouse.
+Newcastle Breakwater is easily visited after Nobbys Lighthouse.
 Just continue a little further down the smooth asphalt road and you’re there!

 Building of the original pier began in 1818 (once again with convict labor, resulting in the loss of many lives due to the savage sea).
 Although construction continued all through the day and night, it took 38 years to complete.

-Walking along Newcastle Breakwall is a great way to feel the South Pacific Ocean breeze.
-If you visit during rough seas or storm be careful as large waves can slam into the giant rocks so aggressively that water can easily reach the path and drench everything!
+Walking along Newcastle Breakwater is a great way to feel the South Pacific Ocean breeze.
+If you visit during rough seas or storms be careful as large waves can slam into the giant rocks so aggressively that water can easily reach the path and drench everything!

 This beautiful 5 km trail is one of Newcastle’s best and most famous walks.
 While it takes around two hours to get from Nobbys Headland to Glenrock Reserve, I highly suggest stopping at places along the way – many of them are on this list!

 For more information about the area, look out for yellow information signs.
 They give a wonderful insight into the history of the area.
-If you enjoy walking and beautiful scenery, make sure Bathers Way Walk is added to your list of things to do in Newcastle.
+If you enjoy walking and beautiful scenery, make sure Bathers Way Walk is added to your itinerary.

 📍 Google Maps | Website

-Personally, this is one of my favorite places to visit in Newcastle.
-The Bogey Hole is a small ocean bath built once again, by convict labor around 1820.
+Personally, this is one of my favorite places.
+The Bogey Hole is a small ocean bath built, once again, by convict labor around 1820.
 It is easily reached from a winding little road leading through King Edward Park, and the addition of stable stairs means the attraction has never been easier to reach.

-If you’re after unique activities in Newcastle, this is it!
+If you’re after unique activities, this is it!
 Not only is it said to be the oldest ocean pool in New South Wales but it’s also incredibly refreshing with ocean water constantly flowing into the bath.

 📍 Google Maps | Phone: +61 2 4974 2807 | Website | Hours: 7 am – 6 pm daily